browserengineering/book/book/animations.md

 ===================

-Defined broadly, an [animation] is a sequence of pictures shown in quick succession, leading to the illusion of *movement* to the human eye.[^general-movement] So it's not arbitrary changes, but ones that seem logical to a person.
+Defined broadly, an [animation] is a sequence of pictures shown in quick succession that create the illusion of *movement* to the human eye.[^general-movement] The pixel changes are *not* arbitrary, they are ones that feel logical to a human mind trained by experience in the real world.

 [^general-movement]: Here movement should be defined broadly to encompass all of the kinds of visual changes humans are used to seeing and good at